3 Best Places to Fly a Kite in the East Bay - 510 Families

 Let’s go fly a kite!
 Flying kites is a good, old-fashioned outdoor activity that kids of all ages enjoy.
 We’ve rounded up the top three places in the East Bay where the wind is reliable and the space is ample.
 Be sure to check the wind forecast before heading out!

 This is the best-known place to fly a kite in the East Bay.
 The wind is plentiful, the space is expansive, and the views are incredible.
-The much-beloved Berkeley Kite Festival used to be held here every year with good reason: it is nearly always windy!
+The much-beloved Berkeley Kite Festival used to be held here annually with good reason: it is nearly always windy!

 Things to know when you go to Cesar Chavez Park: